Workday/canvas-kit/modules/button/css/README.md

 > primary, secondary, and delete) on (this time frame).

 > We've renamed the old buttons to use `wdc-button-deprecated` mixin and have added a warning
-> message to that mixin suggesting to use `wdc-btn` mixin.
+> message to that mixin suggesting to use `wdc-btn` mixin that will show up when you compile your
+> code.

 ### New Button